To report waste, fraud, corruption, or abuse, please call(855) 561-1010, or clickthe image below for more information.

-School Internal Funds Audits
+School Internal Funds

-During Fiscal Years 2011 and 2012, our office performed annual audits of all schools' Internal Funds as required by Florida State Board of Education Rules 6A-1.087(2).
-The District has a total of 175 schools with Internal Funds Accounts as of August 2012; and a separate audit was conducted for each school.
+During Fiscal Year 2014 the OIG performed annual audits of all schools' Internal Funds as required by Florida State Board of Education Rules 6A-1.087(2).
+The District has a total of 175 schools with Internal Funds Accounts as of August 2013, and a separate audit was conducted for each school.
 Our findings and recommendations related to these audits had a fiscal impact of $3,141,060, mostly from revenue increases in After School, Summer Camp, and School Facility Leasing Programs.